Skip to content

 • Six targets: linux-amd64, linux-arm64, darwin-amd64, darwin-arm64, windows-amd64, windows-arm64.
 (GOARCH naming — amd64, not x64.)

-There is no "latest" index — releases are keyed by SHA, so step 1 is always "find the new SHA."
+There is no "latest" index.
+The SHA is the key to each release, so step 1 is always "find the new SHA."

 Step 1 — find a candidate SHA

-1. A host Desktop has connected to — the daemon is cached per-SHA:
+1. A host Desktop has connected to — the cache holds one daemon per SHA:

 ls -1d ~/.claude/remote/srv/*/server | sed -E 's#.*/srv/([0-9a-f]+)/server#\1#'

-Note: the CLI release manifest (claude-code-releases/<ver>/manifest.json) has a commit field, but that is the CLI's commit, not the daemon's — don't confuse them.
+Note: the CLI release manifest (claude-code-releases/<ver>/manifest.json) has a commit field.
+That field gives the CLI's commit, not the daemon's.
+Do not confuse the two.

-How the client picks the deployed SHA (and a claustrum divergence).
-Before a session the client runs server --version on the cached ~/.claude/remote/srv/<pinned-sha>/server and matches /claude-ssh\s+(\S+)/; it skips re-upload only when that token equals the pinned SHA.
-The reference prints claude-ssh <sha> (built …), so it hits the cache. claustrum prints claustrum <ver> (built …) — its own identity and own version — so the token never matches the client's pinned SHA and the daemon is re-SFTP'd (idempotently, ~2.3 MB) every session.
-This is a consequence of the claude-ssh:claustrum: rebrand: it is CLI stdout, not a JSON-RPC frame, so the wire contract is untouched and the redeploy is harmless — the daemon that ends up running is still claustrum.
+Before a session the client runs server --version on the cached ~/.claude/remote/srv/<pinned-sha>/server.
+It then matches /claude-ssh\s+(\S+)/, and it skips the re-upload only when that first token equals the pinned SHA. claustrum prints claustrum <ver> (built …), which is its own identity.
+So the token never matches, and the client sends the daemon again by SFTP every session.
+That transfer is idempotent and is approximately 2.3 MB.
+The claude-ssh:claustrum: rebrand causes this.
+The version line is CLI stdout, not a JSON-RPC frame, so the wire contract does not change and the redeploy is harmless — the daemon that runs at the end is still claustrum.

 Step 2 — run the drift check